 Mrs. Harriman Examining Mission Bells.
-(Location not reported.)
+The location is not reported, but it is Rancho Camulos next to the chapel, as seen in the third photograph here.
 Engelhardt (San Fernando Rey, 1927) pg.
 149. Click to enlarge.

 Mrs. Harriman completed her self-imposed task of gathering information about the California Mission bells, and had submitted the last chapter for the book which she intended to publish, to the writer for review in order to make sure that everything was historically correct, when she contracted a severe cold.
 This developed into pneumonia, and, after only six days, carried her noble soul to her everlasting home, the day before Christmas 1925.
 R.I.P.